Vitamin C: Going Beyond The Orange Juice

 Besides for Potassium, oranges are loaded with pectin, antioxidants water, fructose sugar and fiber (17% of the amount your body needs per day in just one orange).
 The Pectin is found in the pulp of the orange so make sure your eating some of that pith.

-Oranges Can Boost Immunity
+Oranges For Immunity Explained

 A single orange contains 116.2% of the recommended daily value of Vitamin C. What a great thing to add to your daily diet, especially when you get sick.
 Vitamin C helps keep the immune system healthy, allowing it to fight off colds and other infections.
 The Vitamin C found in oranges help encourage the production of white blood cells know as lymphocytes and phagocytes, which help protect the body from infections.

 Vitamin C keeps your skin healthy, so that it can maintain a strong barrier that stops different pathogens from entering your body.
 It can even help wounds heal faster.
 That’s right, simply eating an orange can help your cut from a few days ago heal.
 Maybe even an orange a day keeps the doctor away!

 Ultimately, Vitamin C does not directly promote skin health, rather it improves conditions by getting rid of the problem.
 This makes for an extremely effective holistic approach – instead of covering up the problem, it provides a solution.